gksander/loflux/README.md

 The `'changeName'` argument might look like a magic-string, but it's actually type-safe and based on the actions that you provide.
 Changing that to `'foobar'` is going to really upset TypeScript.

 Furthermore, the payload of that dispatched action is type-safe, too!
 Don't try to pass a `number` as the second argument if the action you're trying to dispatch isn't expecting it!
+In general, the last parameters of your actions are the last arguments you should pass through to the action when it's dispatched!

 ### Subscribe to Actions